tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. Fear/Terror
 1. Shame/Humiliation

-...

-According to [emotionsbraintorobot] there are four following neuronal systems involved in to emotional processing:
+From our perspective this is the base of objective non-conscious emotional brain reaction to stimulus.
+On the other hand according to [emotionsbraintorobot] there are four following neuronal systems involved in to emotional processing:

 1. Spinal cord
 1. Hypothalamus
 1. Amygdala
 1. Frontal cortex, cingulate cortex

 We roughly correspond non-conscious instinctive reactions layer of "model of six" [emotionmachine] with spinal cord, hypothalamus and amygdala, while conscious processes and learned reactions, deliberative thinking, reflective thinking, self-reflective thinking, self-conscious reflections with frontal and cingulate cortex.
+This approach could be understood as subjective emotions to objective brain reaction bridge.
+This is fundamental for representation of emotional processes on computational system parameters.

 ##Neuromodulators to computing parameters mapping

+Having neuromodulation mechanisms understanding, mainly the roles of neuromodulators [cubeofemotions, emotionsbraintorobot] we proposed following mapping of neuromodulators to computing system parameters.

 ![parameter mapping](cube_of_parameters_agi.png)

 1. Generic:
   2. CPU power: noradrenaline
   2. Memory distribution (attention): noradrenaline
   2. Learning: serotonin, dopamine
   2. Storage: serotonin, dopamine
 1. Decision making/reward processing:
   2. Confidence: serotonin
   2. Satisfaction: serotonin
   2. Motivation, wanting: dopamine
   2. Risky choices inclination: noradrenaline
   2. Number of options to process: noradrenaline

-Parameters are grouped in two folders: most obvious computing system parameters (generic):
+There are two groups of parameters:

+###Generic

-*CPU power*(computing processes distribution or load balancing) is influenced by noradrenaline the higher is noradrenaline more computing processes should be concentrated on current activity.
+*CPU power*: distribution and priority of parallel process or load balancing, is impacted by noradrenaline: the higher is noradrenaline more computing power must be concentrated on current activity (neuromodulator regulating attention).
-*Working memory(short term)* distribution is influenced by noradrenaline as neurotransmitter regulating attention.
+*Working memory(short term)* distribution and concentration is impacted by noradrenaline (attention).
 *Learning* is impacted by serotonin and dopamine: dopamine plays major role in activation of previously remembered patterns and serotonin in pattern generation.
-*Storage* management (long term memory) is influenced both by serotonin and dopamine, higher concentrations of both neurotransmitters the better action is remembered(less probability to forget).
+*Storage* management (long term memory) is impacted by both by serotonin and dopamine, higher concentrations of both neuromodulators makes system better remember stimulus.

+###Decision making

-Second group contains parameters that influence decision making in probabilistic reasoning system.
-This reasoning is done mainly in deliberation and learned reaction layers.
+This decision making is done mainly in deliberation and learned reaction layers of model of six.
 Parameters: confidence, satisfaction, risky are used to highlight actions stored(remembered).
 *Confidence and satisfaction* of the system is directly influenced by serotonin higher serotonin more confident is the system.
 System is more *motivated* under influence of dopamine.
 System tends to choose *risky* actions under impact of noradrenaline.
 Noradrenaline makes system use less *number of options* in width and depth to be processed during reasoning.

+This mapping is exhaustively described in [computational_emotional_thinking].
+It could be used as low level("hard-coded") model of emotional processes implemented in the model of spiking neuron used to build the self-emergent neural network and could be used as basic framework for the emotion enabled systems [whatdoesitmeanforcomputer].

 ##Appraisal and coping